 Located at the Disneyland Hotel, Goofy’s Kitchen serves a character breakfast buffet 7–11:30 a.m. (until 1:15 p.m.
 Saturday–Sunday) and a character dinner buffet 5–8:45 p.m.
 Breakfast is $35 for adults ($21 kids).
 Dinners run $39 and $23, respectively.

-For a review of all Disneyland Resort restaurants and much more check out The Unofficial Guide to Disneyland by Seth Kubersky with Bob Sehlinger, Len Testa, and Guy Selga Jr.
+For all there is to see and do at Disneyland Park and Disney California Adventure, check out The Unofficial Guide to Disneyland by Seth Kubersky with Bob Sehlinger, Len Testa, and Guy Selga Jr. If you enjoyed this post, sign up for our newsletter here.